Aliases for C5AR1 Gene

 Previous GeneCards Identifiers for C5AR1 Gene

 GeneCards Summary for C5AR1 Gene

 C5AR1 (Complement C5a Receptor 1) is a Protein Coding gene.
 Diseases associated with C5AR1 include Mast-Cell Sarcoma and Listeria Meningitis.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and complement component C5a binding.
 An important paralog of this gene is C5AR2.

 UniProtKB/Swiss-Prot for C5AR1 Gene

 Receptor for the chemotactic and inflammatory peptide anaphylatoxin C5a (PubMed:1847994, PubMed:8182049, PubMed:7622471, PubMed:9553099, PubMed:10636859, PubMed:15153520).
 The ligand interacts with at least two sites on the receptor: a high-affinity site on the extracellular N-terminus, and a second site in the transmembrane region which activates downstream signaling events (PubMed:8182049, PubMed:7622471, PubMed:9553099).
 Receptor activation stimulates chemotaxis, granule enzyme release, intracellular calcium release and superoxide anion production (PubMed:10636859, PubMed:15153520).

 The complement system is a biochemical pathway involved in both innate and adaptive immune responses.
 There are four main functions of the complement system; lysis of microorganisms, promotion of phagocytosis, triggering inflammation and immune clearance.